-This topic describes how to remove nodes from a cluster of Alibaba Cloud Container Service for Kubernetes (ACK).
+This topic describes how to remove nodes from a cluster of Container Service for Kubernetes (ACK).

-- Unexpected errors may occur when you remove nodes.
+- Unknown errors may occur when you remove nodes.
 We recommend that you back up the data on these nodes before you remove the nodes.

 - Nodes remain in the unschedulable state when they are being removed.

 - We recommend that you remove nodes in the ACK console.
 If you run the kubectl delete node command to remove nodes from an ACK cluster, note the following limits:

 - The removed nodes cannot be added to other ACK clusters.